SPH73/Santorini-nail-bar/README.md

 #### Features Left to Implement in the future.

 In stretch 2, I would like to improve the way the gallery is displayed.
 Possibly with the images fading in rather than sliding and with curved corners.
-I did make an attempt to round the corners of the imaages but at this stage I lack the knowledge necessary.
+I did make an attempt to round the corners of the imaages but at this stage I lack the necessary knowledge.

 I would also like to add a modal.
 After a period of inctivity the modal will appear prompting the user to book an appointment.
 I feel this is something that needs some research with regards to the delay time in order not to annoy the users.
 I will mostly likely use Bootstrap for this.